 Water, water, everywhere!
 This preschool theme is a great way to beat the summer heat and soak up the water fun!
 It includes plenty of preschool water table activities and even more!
-These free preschool water table activities and lesson plans are a fantastic introduction to summertime and will perfectly complement your ocean, beach, or sea life activities for preschool.
+These free water theme activities for preschool and lesson plans are a fantastic introduction to summertime and will perfectly complement your ocean, beach, or sea life activities for preschool.

-When the title of your preschool theme has FUN in it, you know that these lesson plans are destined to be a blast!
+When the title of your preschool theme has FUN in it, you know that these water theme lesson plans are destined to be a blast!
 Preschoolers absolutely love to explore the wonder of water, and their curiosity will be sparked by these preschool water table ideas.
-Go on and add them to your sensory play and circle time activities.

 We’ve put together 15+ water fun ideas for your preschool kiddos.
 We hope you love these great resources to make your preschool water fun theme a success!